Katelyn "Katie" Kanturek, PT, DPT

 I first became interested in women’s health while working with a pelvic therapist prior to physical therapy school.
 I saw the huge impact her care had in returning women to their everyday tasks and activities they loved.
 As I completed my continuing education courses and clinical rotations in pelvic health, I found that I could use my creativity and talent in medical illustration to help educate patients on topics such as anatomy and chronic pain.
 I believe that every woman deserves personalized, compassionate, and holistic care throughout their entire lifetime.
 My mission is to empower women in all aspects of their life and help them gain the confidence to advocate for themselves.

-Bachelors of Science: Kinesiology: Concentration: Exercise Science and Health Promotion: University of Illinois at Chicago: 2016
+Bachelor of Science: Kinesiology (Concentration: Exercise Science and Health Promotion): University of Illinois at Chicago, 2016

 Physical Therapy Treatment of the Pediatric Pelvic Floor Patient: Birth to 18 Years (APTA)

-Advanced Pelvic Floor Mentoring with Board-Certified Pelvic Floor Specialists (2019-2020)
+Advanced Pelvic Health Mentoring with Board-Certified Specialists in Women's Health Physical Therapy (2019-present)